In the headlines...

-Through the 9ine Cyber Defence Essentials Service, you will have access to an initial organisational cyber posture evaluation.
+Through the 9ine Security & Systems Essentials service, you will have access to an initial organisational cyber posture evaluation.
 This initial evaluation is further supplemented by internal and external penetration tests.
 These tests will provide you with a detailed point in time assessment of your current susceptibility to known vulnerabilities.
 Working with 9ine’s cyber team is one way to add expertise and experience to your school without having to employ additional staff.

 The protection of the users and the school’s data does not solely lie with the IT Department.
 Cyber security is the responsibility of all staff.
 It is critical that all users within the school community understand the importance of being more cyber aware in both their professional and personal lives.
 Everyone should feel supported and comfortable in notifying the appropriate person within the school should they believe they have fallen foul of a cyber attack or suspect malicious behaviour.

 For more information about our Security & Systems Essentials services, book a meeting with one of our team.